Vance McAllister: 2017 arrest warrant

 On September 27, 2017, a Louisiana judge issued a warrant for McAllister's arrest after he failed to appear for a debt hearing.
 McAllister had failed previously to appear for other debt hearings and it is claimed he owes $296,000 to one bank and $250,000 to another.
+McAllister told local media the warrant stemmed from a misunderstanding with his attorney about a debt-collection hearing date.